Life Cycle Analysis for Emissions of Scientific Computing Centres: Methodology

 In particular for the various chips used in the server (CPU, RAM, SSD) we use the ACT methodology (Architectural Carbon modelling Tool) \cite{10.1145/3470496.3527408}.
 This tool uses the electricity consumption of the manufacturing process, the embodied carbon for the materials, and the greenhouse gas potential for the various gases used in production, and combines this with the die size to obtain an estimate for the embodied carbon of the chip.
 We updated some of the parameters (those that were included without reference in the ACT paper) using data from \cite{10.1145/3630614.3630616}, \cite{9372004} and \cite{AnandTech2019}.
 We also extended the model to include non-integrated GPUs.

 The model is based on the die size of the various chips in a server (CPU, GPU, RAM, SSD).
 The embodied emissions are calculated using process-specific data (embodied emissions for the materials and gases used, amount of electricity used, process yield) and the CI of the electricity used by the fab.
 For example, for the CPU we have Eq. \ref{eqEmbCarbonCPU}.
-The first line are the emissions from production of the die, which consist of emissions from the electricity used, embodied emissions from the materials used in production and embodied as well as incurred emissions from the gases used in production (many of which have a much higher GWP than CO$_2$).
-The second line takes into account the number of cores and units in the CPU packages, as well as the embodied carbon of the base and packaging overhead.
+The first line are the emissions from production of the die, which consist of emissions from the electricity used $en_p*ci_{fab}$, embodied emissions from the materials used in production $ec_m$ and embodied as well as incurred emissions from the gases used in production $ec_g$ (many of which have a much higher GWP than CO$_2$), corrected by the wafer yield.
+The second line takes into account the number of cores $n_{\textit{cores}}$ and units $n_{\textit{units}}$ in the CPU packages, as well as the embodied carbon of the base $ec_{\textit{base}}$ and of the package $( ( n_{\textit{cores}} \cdot s_{\textit{die}} + oh_p ) \cdot ec_p$ including the packaging overhead $oh_p$.

 Similar equations are used for RAM, SSD and GPU.
 The model further includes the embodied carbon of the power supplies, motherboard and enclosure and emissions from assembly.
 The model also takes into account the embodied emissions of the facility and of the networking infrastructure, based on estimates worked out in \cite{schneider2023}: facility infrastructure embodied carbon is estimated at 1,829 tCO$_2$e on construction, increasing to 2,400 tCO$_2$e after 20 years due to maintenance and replacement of parts of the infrastructure, for a 1MW data centre; networking equipment embodied carbon is estimated at 6\% of the total server embodied carbon.
 We relate this through the individual nodes by scaling with the power consumption of the node, corrected by the data centre PUE.
 For full details, we refer to the source code and model documentation \cite{hpc_lca_code_wv2025}.